Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Nearest Neighbor Co-kriging Gaussian Process

 \section{Nearest Neighbor Co-kriging Gaussian Process}

-We propose to apply a set of independent NNGP priors at each level of fidelity.
-Let $\bfw_{t}=w_t(\bfS_t)=\{w_{t}(s_{t,1}),\ldots,w_{t}(s_{t,n_{t}})\}$ denote the vector of the latent process over the observed locations $\bfS_{t}$ at fidelity level $t$.
+To deal with the computational complexity of the co-kriging model, we propose to apply a set of independent nearest-neighbor Gaussian process (NNGP) priors \citep{datta2016hierarchical} at the spatial process of each level of fidelity.
+NNGP is a fully dimensional GP with sparse representation in the precision matrix of the spatial process.
+Let $\bfw_{t}=w_t(\bfS_t)=\{w_{t}(\bs_{t,1}),\ldots,w_{t}(\bs_{t,n_{t}})\}$ denote the vector of the spatial process over the observed locations $\bfS_{t}$ at fidelity level $t$.
 Based on the independent assumptions in \eqref{eq:davdsgdaf}, the joint density of $\bw_{1:T}$ can be written as the product of conditional Normal densities: